lavesh-patil/hw/hw2/README.md

 ##Testing and Grading

 We have provided sample tests and sample test results for you to check your work.
 Use the `test.sh` scripts to run the tests.
+The tests assume that the `csv` files with the expected output are stored in a particular location -- either check the scripts to see what those locations are (subdirectories of `~/coms4037/hw/hw2/`) or change the scripts to reflect where you put those files.
 You can also create your own datasets to check your solution.

 Part1 will be worth 28% of HW2's grade, with each question worth 7% of the final grade.
 There will be no partial credits for each problem.